jpritikin/coach/content/docs/me/psychoactive/cannabis.md

 - CBN (cannabinol) offers a relaxing head high.
 Does not cause the munchies.
 - CBG (cannabigerol) is a great potentiator for energy blends.
 However, taken alone, I don't notice any effect from it.
 - CBC (cannabichromene) seems to provide too much emotional stability?
 It's not unpleasant, but blocks the more subtle effects of H4CBD.
 Maybe it has something to offer in other blends?
-- CBDV (cannabidivarin) holds the heart steady in a neutral shape while allowing a relaxing head high.
+- CBDV (cannabidivarin) holds the heart steady in a neutral shape while allowing a head high.
 A bit stimulating, but not incompatible with relaxation.
 Does not cause the munchies.
-- CBT (cannabicitran) holds the heart steady in a concave shape while allowing a relaxing head high.
+- CBT (cannabicitran) holds the heart steady in a hollow shape while allowing a relaxing head high.
 Does not cause the munchies.
 Possibly more potentiating and gentler come-down than CBDV.
+- THCV (tetrahydrocannabivarin) simulating head high.
+Just a touch of scatterbrain.
+(Despite starting with the letter T, this is a potentiator because it doesn't do much without a euphoriant.)

 #### Head-Heart Axis